50 shades of snow

 Like clouds on earth, fluffy and light as a feather, the powder snow makes the day of skiing even more perfect.
 No wonder that after a cold and snowy night everyone hurries to get to the mountain first, to leave their tracks in the powder.
 It is not without reason that fresh powder, also known as champagne powder, is called "the best snow in the world".

-Firn snow only occurs in spring and describes the soft layer that was warmed by the first warm spring sun rays.
-This snow makes spring skiing so popular and is surely the second most popular snow situation after “Champagne Powder”.
+Firn is old snow, that doesn't sound that tingling at first, but it is typical for skiing in the sun and describes the soft layer that has been warmed up by the first warm spring rays.
+This snow is what makes spring skiing so popular and is certainly the second most popular type of snow after "Champagne Powder".
+The snow thickens strongly due to melting and freezing processes.
+This is the precursor to glacier ice snow.

 The real artists are our heroes of the night, snow masters and drivers of the snow groomers.
 The art therefore is to make sure to have perfect slopes, despite all of these different snow compositions and weather conditions, to guarantee safety, fun and joy.